On a general Kac-Rice formula for the measure of a level set

 \subsection{Proof of Lemma \ref{p:push-forward:g}}

 \begin{proof} Define

-The distribution of $Y$ (and, consequently, that of $U$) can be split into two distributions: \begin{itemize} \item One is supported by $I_Y$ and induces for $U$ a distribution on the set $I_U$ of singular values of $f(.)$; \item the other one is supported by $R_Y$ and induces for $U$ a distribution supported on $R_U$, the set of regular values of $f(.)$. \end {itemize}
+The distribution of $Y$ (and, consequently, that of $U$) can be divided into two components: \begin{itemize} \item One component is supported on $I_f$ and induces for $U$ a distribution on the set $I_U$ of singular values of $f(.)$; \item The other component is supported on $R_f$ and induces a distributionfor $U$ supported on $R_U$, the set of regular values of $f(.)$. \end {itemize}

 We study the distribution of $U$ restricted to the set $R_U$ of regular values.
 Let $g(\cdot)$ be a bounded Borel function defined on $\R^d$ and with support on $R_U$.
-Then
+Then, we have